gibsramen/qupid/README.md

 ## QIIME 2 Usage

-qupid provides support for the popular QIIME 2 framework of microbiome data analysis.
+Qupid provides support for the popular QIIME 2 framework of microbiome data analysis.
 We assume in this tutorial that you are familiar with using QIIME 2 on the command line.
-If not, we recommend you read the excellent [documentation](https://docs.qiime2.org/) before you get started with qupid.
+If not, we recommend you read the excellent [documentation](https://docs.qiime2.org/) before you get started with Qupid.

 Run `qiime qupid --help` to see all possible commands.